** VERY IMPORTANT WARNING ** |

 Plug it into your Amidar board, then into your JAMMA cab and HAVE FUN ;-)

-PLAY YOUR REAL ARCADE JAMMA PCBs ON YOUR HOME TV SET
+HOW TO MAKE A SCART ADAPTER / CABLE TO PLAY YOUR REAL ARCADE JAMMA PCBs ON YOUR HOME TV SET |

 This is a method to play your horizontal arcade games using an alternative monitor which is your domestic TV.